-John M. Jackson represents a wide variety of clients in intellectual property and complex commercial litigation matters in federal and state courts throughout the country, and in the International Trade Commission.
+For more than seventeen years, John M. Jackson has represented a wide variety of clients in intellectual property and complex commercial litigation matters in federal and state courts throughout the country, and in the International Trade Commission.

 Prior to entering private practice, Mr. Jackson clerked for the Honorable Jane J. Boyle, U.S. Magistrate Judge for the U.S. District Court, Northern District of Texas.